miguelvc6/ray-tracing/readme.md

 # Torch Tracer

 An implementation of a raytracer in Python.
-It is a version of the raytracing algorithm highly optimized through parallelization with pyTorch and GPU acceleration.
+It is a version of the **raytracing algorithm highly optimized through parallelization with pyTorch and GPU acceleration**.
 It allows for realistic rendering of 3D scenes with shadows, reflections, and refractions, showcasing a variety of 3D shapes and materials.
 A perfect example of the power of parallel computing.